eclipsesource/tabris-js/doc/declarative-ui.md

 Notice that with this pattern the `data` property can also be `null` *or* [an empty object](./api/Widget.md#data) the first `apply` sets the text property of '#label'.

 In **TypeScript** some casting is needed.
-To improve type-safety it's recommended to use apply in "strict" mode and the ["Set" helper function](./api/utils.md#settarget-attributes):
+To improve type-safety it's recommended to use apply in "strict" mode and the ["Setter" helper function](./api/Setter.md):

 ```tsx
 type PersonDataAttr = Attributes<Widget> & {data: Person};